paul-duvall/100-days-of-code/log-r3.md

 ### Thursday / Saturday 14 / 16 February 2019

 #### Review / Learn:
-* Started Udacity course on Git and Github, learning some history of version control and how to use the following commands: git log, git diff, git checkout, git clone.
-Learnt how to complete these tasks from the command line.
+* Started Udacity course on Git and Github, learning some history of version control and how to use the following commands:
+    - git log - shows a history of all commits
+    - git diff - compares two different commits
+    - git checkout - switches to a different commit
+    - git clone - creates a copy of a respository
+    - git init - initialises a new repository
+    - git status - shows the state of the working directory
+    - git add - adds chosen file to staging area
+    - git commit - commits all files in staging area as new commit (opens code editor to write message) [Click here](http://udacity.github.io/git-styleguide/) to read the Udacity Git Commit style guide.

+* Learnt how to complete these tasks from the command line.
 * learnt that ls -a lists directory contents along with any hidden files, including git directory

 #### Project: